 fee-based in the future

 A mix of Messenger and podcast: The Clubhouse app attracts users through innovative features and the promise of exclusivity.
 The platform is based on the use of audio.
 While Facebook relies on images and text, Clubhouse lets users talk to one another.
 Users can open their own chat rooms to focus on a specific topic.
 They can moderate discussions or talk events with others.
 Listeners can raise a virtual hand and are allowed to speak using their smartphone’s microphone if a moderator permits them to.

-Besides the elitist approach, data security has been criticized on the app: users of the app are required to grant access to their private phone book.
+Despite the elitist approach, the app’s data security has been criticized time and again.
+Users of the app are required to grant access to their private phone book.
 This means third-party data is being shared with other services.
 It’s not yet clear whether Clubhouse adheres to principles set out in the GDPR.

 The so-called social news aggregator Reddit is an established alternative to Facebook, without ripping off some other heavyweights.
 The way it works is simple: users share content which can be up-voted or down-voted by others.
 This promotes interesting content while boring pieces quickly disappear.
 One incentive for this are Karma points.
 Users with a higher number of these virtual points are more respected across the platform.